Showing posts with label Americas Cup. Show all posts

 Comments end of Round Robin 1 & 2:

-BMW Oracle Racing defeated by China due to damage sail and New Zealand in the last duel for 1st place the bonus point the bonus point
+BMW Oracle Racing defeated by China due to damage sail and New Zealand in the last duel for first place.
+The bonus point the bonus point

-United Internet Team Germany a preperation for the next cup light improvement
+United Internet Team Germany a preparation for the next cup.
+Light improvement

-China Team win top challenger BMW Oracle thanks to a sail damage during the race a win is a win
+China Team win top challenger BMW Oracle thanks to a sail damage.
+A win is a win

 Round Robin 1 & 2 - Final Results and Ranking